opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_/how_to_use_OpenCV_parallel_for_.markdown

 to a 2D `[row, col]` coordinate.
 Also note that we have to keep a reference on the mat image to be able to modify in-place the image.

-The parallel execution is called with a lambda expression:
+The parallel execution is called with:

 @snippet how_to_use_OpenCV_parallel_for_.cpp mandelbrot-parallel-call